-Teach Form Using Parachutes and Stretchy Bands
+Teach Form Using Parachutes

 This lesson makes me want a parachute!
 These kids are having so much fun showing musical form to some Star Wars Music!

-I can visualize students creating patterns with scarves.
+It’s easy to visualize students creating patterns with scarves.
 You could use the video for the students and help them by holding up letter cards for the sections.
 Let them experiment with different creative movements for each section.

-Stretchy bands really get the kids involved in music class.
+Amazingly, Stretchy bands really get the kids involved in music class.
 Ask students to walk on the A sections, stop and move their arms up and down on the B sections, C sections- move in and out.
 I use many different types of music to help students experience musical form.
 Check out my blog post on Stretchy Bands.